205112067/GitTest/README.md

-This repo created for the testing of git commands.
+This repository created for the testing of git commands.
+This new line added.